sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ---

-## Jekyll
+## Hugo

-Ed is a Jekyll theme.
-That means you will need some familiarity with Jekyll to take advantage of its full potential.
-While running a Jekyll site is a bit more involved than Wordpress and other similar tools, the payoff in the long term is worth the effort to learn it.
-If you are new to Jekyll, I recommend you take a look at ["How (and Why) to Generate a Static Website Using Jekyll"](http://chronicle.com/blogs/profhacker/jekyll1/60913) at ProfHacker, Amanda Visconti's excellent [Building a static website with Jekyll and GitHub Pages](http://programminghistorian.org/lessons/building-static-sites-with-jekyll-github-pages) on *The Programming Historian* and [Jekyll's own documentation](http://jekyllrb.com/) to start getting a sense of how it works.
+Ed is a Hugo theme.
+That means you will need some familiarity with Hugo to take advantage of its full potential.
+While running a Hugo site is a bit more involved than Wordpress and other similar tools, the payoff in the long term is worth the effort to learn it.
+If you are new to Hugo, I recommend you take a look at [A Guide to Using Hugo](https://strapi.io/blog/guide-to-using-hugo-site-generator) at *Strapi*, [Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on *Hugo Documentation Site* and [Hugo's own documentation](https://gohugo.io/documentation/) to start getting a sense of how it works.

-Once you have gone through these tutorials, you can get started using Ed by replacing the sample texts included in in the `_texts` folder in Ed with your own edited texts.
-Remember to always and only edit files in Ed using [a plain text editor](https://en.wikipedia.org/wiki/Text_editor), and *not* a word processor.
-I'm composing this file using a plain text editor called [Sublime Text](http://www.sublimetext.com/).
+Once you have gone through these tutorials, you can get started using Ed.
+Remember to always and only edit content files for your site using [a plain text editor](https://en.wikipedia.org/wiki/Text_editor), and *not* a word processor.
+I'm composing this file using a plain text editor called [Visual Studio Code](https://code.visualstudio.com/).

-An easy way to make new texts is to copy an existing text, replace the content and rename the file.
-Remember to always use the jekyll convention for naming files: `your-title.md`.
+Remember to always use the Hugo convention for naming files: `your-title.md`.
 You should also make sure that all your texts have the YAML front matter (the information at the top of the file).
-YAML stands for "YAML Ain't Markup Language"---no disrespect to XML---and it's the main way that Jekyll handles named data.
+YAML stands for "YAML Ain't Markup Language"---no disrespect to XML---and it's the main way that Hugo handles named data.
 Here's an example of YAML front matter:

 ~~~ yaml
 ---